d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 pattern (masked multi-head attention of decoder in :numref:`fig_transformer`), where any target token can only attend to *past* and *present* tokens in the target sequence.

-To pretrain encoder-decoder Transformers beyond human-labeled machine translation data, BART :cite:`lewis2019bart` and T5 :cite:`raffel2020exploring` are two concurrently proposed encoder-decoder Transformers pretrained on large-scale text corpora.
+To pretrain encoder--decoder Transformers beyond human-labeled machine translation data, BART :cite:`lewis2019bart` and T5 :cite:`raffel2020exploring` are two concurrently proposed encoder--decoder Transformers pretrained on large-scale text corpora.
 Both attempt to reconstruct original text in their pretraining objectives, while the former emphasizes noising input